 Hotels generally include breakfast.
 Who doesn’t love a good breakfast ready when getting out of bed without having to do anything?
-This one of the things I enjoy the most in hotels because I can start my day with a good meal that is right there waiting for me.
-Hotels will usually offer a breakfast in Japanese style which is also a good opportunity to try some new things.
+This is one of the things I enjoy the most in hotels because I can start my day with a good meal that is right there waiting for me.
+Hotels will usually offer a breakfast in Japanese style, which is also a good opportunity to try some new things.

 Hotel rooms in Japan are smaller than what you’re used to.
 Even if you’re familiar with hotels, those in Japan have smaller rooms.
 I believe that pretty much every accommodation in Japan is smaller than what you’re used to, but I guess that there’s a good reason for that.
-A small country like Japan with a population density of around 901 people per square mile has to save space to fit every one.
-(To give you an idea, the United States have a population density of approximately 93 people per square mile).
+A small country like Japan with a population density of around 901 people per square mile has to save space to fit everyone.
+(To give you an idea, the United States has a population density of approximately 93 people per square mile).

 At hotels, you often pay per person, not per room.
-This can happen a lot so be careful when booking your hotel.
-Usually, the price is per person which means that if you’re two or three, the price can escalate pretty fast.
+This can happen a lot, so be careful when booking your hotel.
+Usually, the price is per person, which means that if you’re two or three, the price can escalate pretty fast.

 Capsule hotels are a unique experience.
 Yes, sleeping in a small pod is an experience that you won’t forget that easily.

-Capsule hotels lack of privacy.
+Capsule hotels lack privacy.
 Besides your capsule, the rest of the hotel is all about shared areas (shared baths, too).
 If you’re looking for privacy during your stay, you will have to forget about the capsule hotel.
 There’s no private toilet or bathroom in capsule hotels.
-All the facilities are shared and even your pod can’t be locked.
+All the facilities are shared, and even your pod can’t be locked.

 And that’s it, we arrived at the end of this post.
 Hopefully, now you have a better idea of the main differences between Airbnb and hotels in Japan, and you even have the bonus information about the famous capsule hotels.
-Of course there’s hardly something cheaper than capsule hotels, but not all are suitable for every one.
+Of course, there’s hardly something cheaper than capsule hotels, but not all are suitable for everyone.